vitordeoliveira/RustBook/chapter_19/README.md

 - Attribute-like macros that define custom attributes usable on any item
 - Function-like macros that look like function calls but operate on the tokens specified as their argument

+### The Difference Between Macros and Functions

+Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.

+A function signature must declare the number and type of parameters the function has.
+Macros, on the other hand, can take a variable number of
+parameters: we can call println!("hello") with one argument or println!("hello {}", name) with two arguments.
+Also, macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
+A function can’t, because it gets called at runtime and a trait needs to be implemented at compile time.

+Another important difference between macros and functions is that you must define macros or bring them into scope before you call them in a file, as opposed to functions you can define anywhere and call anywhere.

+### Declarative Macros with macrorules for General Metaprogramming